Patterns

 HTML form validation uses required and pattern attributes for user input.

-Understanding HTML Form Validation
+Introduction to HTML Form Validation

 Using the Required Attribute